 Reynard is a cycle of fables about a fox of a nobleman - not quite a fox, and not quite a nobleman either - but he has his own castle and lots of enemies.
 "The work has been actually enjoyed not only by the young but also by adults throughout the centuries and throughout Europe," Saori Tsuji sums up in a doctoral dissertation on Reynard (2016, 1).
 She also cites David Vedder who thinks no other secular work has got "such unbounded popularity as the story of 'Reynard the Fox'" (Ib.).

 The fable figure is thought to have originated in Alsace-Lorraine folklore.
-From there it spread to France, the Low Countries, and Germany - and quite similar fables are found in other parts of Europe too.
+From there it spread to France, the Low Countries, and Germany.
+Quite similar fables are found in other parts of Europe too.
 Around 1170, Pierre de Saint-Cloud presented the tales.

 The Reynard tales have a long history, and the early written sources seem to draw on a previous folk stories about him.
-By and by many authors use the material.
+By and by many authors uses the material.
 Geoffrey Chaucer's Canterbury Tales use Reynard material in "The Nun's Priest's Tale, for example.